 Published by Heliotrope Books, Cover Design by Chip Kidd

 I thought it might go away on its own.
 I had been having painful nighttime erections for six weeks.
 There was a grabbing sensation, an extra pressure just below the head on the right side of my penis.
-Sometimes, the pain was mixed with more than the usual erectile pleasure because of the extra tightening, but only at half-staff.
-At first I thought it was a good sign.
+Sometimes the pain was mixed with more than the usual erectile pleasure because of the extra tightening, but only at half-staff.
+At first, I thought it was a good sign.
 My erections felt much stiffer than they had been our last few years in Los Angeles and our most recent year, in New York City.
 I thought it could be possible that my midlife hormone levels were on the rise.
 That was early February.
-By March, my tube steak, which had always been sizzling straight during erections, bent to the right just below the glans about twenty degrees whenever I came to attention.
+By March, my tube steak, which had always been sizzling straight during erections, bent to the right about twenty degrees just below the glans whenever I came to attention.
 When my erection was at full capacity, it hurt.
 It was a piercing pain.
 I took pictures.

 My boyfriend of sixteen years, Adam, and I had sex, but it was painful and difficult.
 It required contortions.
 One night, early on, after he got home from work, I showed him one of the pictures.